snowyu/type-info.js/README.md

 The type has a name and can verify whether a value belongs to that type.
 We can draw the two concepts related to the type, from here:

-* Attributes: the attributes of this type.
+* Attributes: the attributes(meta data) of this type.
 * Value: the value of this type.

 The abstract type and value class and are in the src/type-info.coffee file.